Healthy Baked Tuna Patties Recipe

 - Preheat oven to 400°F. Line a baking sheet pan with parchment paper.

-- In a bowl, combine the eggs, lemon zest, lemon juice, bread crumbs or panko, parmesan cheese, celery, onion, garlic powder, dried herbs, salt and pepper.
+In a bowl, combine the eggs, lemon zest, lemon juice, crushed pork rinds or almond flour (for a higher carb version you can use bread crumbs), parmesan cheese, celery, onion, garlic powder, dried herbs, salt and pepper.
 Stir the mixture to make sure everything is combined.
 Gently fold in the tuna until just combined.